ballerina-attic/stream-processing/README.md

         group by requestStream.host
         having count > 10
         => (RequestCount [] counts) {
-            //The 'counts' is the output of the streaming rules and is published to the `requestCountStream`.
+            //The 'counts' is the output of the streaming rules and is published to the
+            //`requestCountStream`.
             //The `select` clause should match the structure of the 'RequestCount' struct. foreach var requestCount in counts {
                     requestCountStream.publish(requestCount);